denismakogon/denismakogon.github.io/_posts/2022-06-14-simplified-variadic-functions.markdown

     }
 ```

 The ideal scenario is when it's possible to map Java varags to C variadic.
 But what we see here is that a descriptor is defined in advance of a call, a descriptor is not aware of what the actual set of types Java varargs will hold.
-Therefore, it's strictly required to impose Java varargs validation in order to fail-fast before performing the actual invocation.
+Therefore, it's strictly required to impose Java varargs validation to fail-fast before performing the actual invocation.
 A solution based on **FunctionDescriptor::asVariadic** indeed works and may serve its purpose, but the downside is the absence of flexibility, i.e., to Java varargs, say hello to named args in Java methods.

 Good news!
-There's one more solution, it that meant to be a combination of flexibility and dynamic typing.
+There's one more solution, that is meant to be a combination of flexibility and dynamic typing.